ioccc-src/mkiocccentry/dbg.md

 extern void fmsg(FILE *stream, char const *fmt, ...);
 ```

-The `fmt` argument is a printf-style format.
-If the format requires arguments,
-then such arguments may be given after the `fmt`.

-See `man 3 printf` for details on a printf format.

-For modern C compilers, the agreement between any `%` directives in `fmt`, and
-any arguments that may follow is checked by the format attribute facility.
-Thus
-having too many arguments, too few arguments, or arguments of the wrong type will
-result in compiler warnings.

 Special care is made in these functions to restore the caller's original value
 of `errno` on return.